Sicheng-Wei/Wangyi-Anime/README.md

 Include a link to the work you used it in and in the work's description, a statement or link indicating where the stock came from.
 - Please don't use any of my stock to create any other stocks.
 - You are allowed to use my stock in prints.

+P.S: This image is a generated image based on a [NASA PHOTO](https://photojournal.jpl.nasa.gov/catalog/PIA08389) produced by [Cassini Imaging Team](http://ciclops.org/)
 ```

 &emsp;*Thumbnail of Image*